vicki-wu/medp-33100-final/README.md

 ## **Future Enhancements**

+- Add ability to automatically update on save rather than having to refresh the page
-- Add ability to share memories
+- Add ability to share diary entries
 - Implement more advanced search and filter options
+- Allow users to upload images with their entries